-MaBSTOA- The MaBSTOA Plan is a multi-employer defined benefit retirement plan administered by MTA New York City Transit covering employees of MaBSTOA and MTA Headquarters.
+MaBSTOA-The MaBSTOA Plan is a cost-sharing multiple-employer defined benefit retirement plan administered by MTA Headquarters and funded by MTA New York City Transit covering employees of MaBSTOA and certain employees of MTA Headquarters.
 Prior to January 1, 2020, this was a single employer defined benefit retirement plan covering only MaBSTOA employees.
 Employees of MaBSTOA and MTA Headquarters are specifically excluded from participating in the New York City Employees' Retirement System (NYCERS).
 The Plan provides retirement as well as death, accident and disability benefits.
-Effective January 1, 1999, in order to afford managerial and non-represented MaBSTOA employees the same pension rights as like title employees in the Transit Authority, membership in the MaBSTOA Plan is optional.
+Effective January 1, 1999, in order to afford managerial and non-represented MaBSTOA employees the same pension rights as like title employees in the MTA New York City Transit Authority, membership in the MaBSTOA Plan is mandatory.

-The Board of Administration, established in 1963, determines eligibility of employees and beneficiaries for retirement and death benefits.
-Article 12.08 of the MaBSTOA plan assigns authority to the MaBSTOA Board to establish and amend benefit provisions.
+The Board of Administration, established in 1963, determines the eligibility of employees and beneficiaries for retirement and death benefits.
+Article 12.08 of the MaBSTOA plan assigns authority to the MaBSTOA Board to modify, amend or restrict the MaBSTOA Plan or to discontinue it altogether, subject, however, to the obligations under its collective bargaining agreements.
 The Board is composed of five members: two representatives from the Transport Workers Union, Local 100 (TWU) and three employer representatives.
 The MaBSTOA Plan is a fiduciary component unit of the Authority and is reflected in the Pension Fund section of the Authority's basic financial statements.